 For many eye diseases and conditions, catching them early is key to treatment.
 During your exam, talk to your Houston eye doctor about how often you use computers and other digital devices.

-If you work on a computer, measure the distance from your monitor to your eyes and let your doctor know that measurement so he or she can test your vision at that specific distance.
+If you work on a computer, measure the distance from your monitor to your eyes.
+When the pandemic restrictions have eased and you’re able to go about scheduling regular eye appointments again, you can let your doctor know that screen distance measurement so he or she can test your vision at that specific distance.
 Also talk to your doctor about computer glasses, which can be customized to your prescription.

 Are you suffering from symptoms of Computer Vision Syndrome?
-Schedule a comprehensive eye exam with a Houston eye doctor at Berkeley Eye Center today.
+Contact Berkeley Eye Center today.